OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

     not Malacodon candidus [if:505193].
 [Not a great example because a later heuristic would have gotten it.]
 The synonymy is via GBIF.)

-    The details are complicated because (a) all pairs of nodes share at least _some_ of their lineage, and (b) the genus names do not provide any information when comparing species nodes with the same name-string.
+    The details are complicated because (a) every pair of nodes have at least _some_ of their lineage in common, and (b) genus names do not provide any information when comparing species nodes with the same name-string, so we can't always just look at the parent taxon.
 The exact rule used is the following:

     Define the 'quasiparent name' of n, q(n), to be the name-string of the nearest ancestor of n whose name-string is not a prefix of n's name-string.
 (For example, the quasiparent of a species would typically be a family.)
     If q(n) is the name-string of
-    an ancestor of n', or vice versa, then n' is a preferred match to candidate n (i.e. candidates with this property are preferred to those that don't).
+    an ancestor of n', or q(n') is the name-string of an ancestor of n, then prefer n to candidates that lack these properties.

  1. **Overlap**: Prefer to align n' to n if they are higher level groupings that overlap.
     Stated a bit more carefully: if n' has a descendant aligned to a descendant of n.

     (Example: need example.
-Scyphocoronis goes to Millotia instead of Scyphocoronis ?)
+From OTT 2.10: if n' = Scyphocoronis, Millotia is preferred to Scyphocoronis. - seems to be gone from OTT 2.11)

+ 1. **Proximity** [opposite of "separation"; not a great name]:
- 1. **Proximity**: Suppose the separation taxonomy includes A and B, with B contained in A.
+    Suppose the separation taxonomy includes A and B, with B contained in A.
     If node n' is in B, then prefer candidates that are in B to those that are in A but not in B.

-    (Example: IRMNG _Macbrideola indica_ goes to _Macbrideola coprophila_,
+    (Example: for IRMNG _Macbrideola indica_, prefer _Macbrideola coprophila_
-    not _Utharomyces epallocaulus_.  [get more info])
+    to _Utharomyces epallocaulus_.  [get more info])

  1. **Same name-string**: Prefer candidates whose primary name-string is the same as the primary name-string of n'.